 Capon: A “fixed” male Rooster – the equivalent of a chicken steer.

 Chick: The young of birds, particularly chickens and gamebirds.

 Chicken: A member of the Pheasant family, chickens probably descended from the Jungle Fowl of Ceylon.
-Chickens have been domesticated for thousands of years and have been developed into many different breeds and varieties by man.
+Chickens have been domesticated for thousands of years and have been developed into many different chicken breeds and varieties by man.
 They are an efficient source of protein, producing both meat and eggs.
 They are one of the most prevalent forms of livestock bred around the world today.

 Chook: Australian slang for a chicken